Calebmkelly/School_District_Analysis/README.md

  ![Math_Scores_By_Grade_Edited](https://github.com/Calebmkelly/School_District_Analysis/blob/main/Resources/Scores%20By%20Grade%20Images/Math_Scores_by_Grade_Edited.png)

  above are figures 4.1 and 4.2 illustrating the Math Scores by grade both Original and Edited.
 The only change that occurs between the data is in figure 4.2, where the 9th Grade values for Thomas High School are shown as "nan" or Not a Number.
+This is at the result of removing that data.

- - Scores by school spending
+ - Scores by school spending:

- - Scores by school size
+ - Scores by school size:

- - Scores by school type
+ - Scores by school type:

 ## Summary:
 Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.